ss1611/CS220-AU-portfolio-1/README.md

 <br>

 ### Template files
 The `index.md` is an examples for outlining your professional identity.
 The `di-reflection.md` is an example for reflecting on digital identities in general and on developing your own digital identities.
 Both use primarily Markdown language and some HTML language.
-You need to add your own information and experiment with their narrative, aesthetics, etc. I will demonstrate ideas in the relevant workshop.
+You need to add your own information to these files and experiment with their narratives, aesthetics, etc. I will demonstrate ideas in the relevant workshop.
 Consider this `README.md` as the template for your portfolio overview, change it as necessary.

 ## Log